HomeGuidesRecipesAPI ReferenceChangelog

 Basic Authentication

 Beginning in version 10.42.0, basic authentication in the Classic API will no longer be enabled by default for new Jamf Pro instances for enhanced security.
-Support for Basic authentication is scheduled to be removed on March 31st of 2024.
+Basic authentication in the Classic API is no longer supported and will be turned off for all 11.5.0 instances to provide enhanced security.
 To disable Basic authentication before support is removed, navigate to Settings > Jamf Pro User Accounts & Groups > Password Policy and deselect the Allow Basic authentication in addition to Bearer Token authentication checkbox.

 📘